tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 Currently, [TF Lite](https://www.tensorflow.org/lite) supports a [limited set of ops](https://www.tensorflow.org/lite/guide/ops_compatibility).
-As the range and variety of applications grows, it becomes essential to grow the pool of available ops as well, ideally supporting everything that fully-fledged TensorFlow supports now.
+As the range and variety of applications grows, it becomes essential to grow the pool of available ops on mobile devices, ideally supporting everything that fully-fledged TensorFlow supports now.

 However, supporting TensorFlow ops on mobile devices presents some challenges.